Replicating a consistency group

 For instructions on how to set the RPO, see: How to set the replica RPO and interval.

 The RPO (Recovery Point Objective) is the maximum time the replica is allowed to lag.
 The RPO is configured with another parameter - the Sync Interval.
-The RPO has to be greater than the Sync Interval and the sync job is expected to be completed prior to the completion of the Sync Interval.
+The sync job is expected to be completed prior to the completion of the Sync Interval.
+The RPO must be greater than the Sync Interval.
 The best practice is to set the RPO to be twice the time of the Sync Interval.

 The RPO is measured in seconds.